UNINETTSigma2/documentation/software/nessi_eessi/nessi_eessi_using.md

-We demonstrate the minimal change needed to the run the same software (`GROMACS`) using the installations provided locally on the HPC systems the following script just comments out the line sourcing the init script (`# module load NESSI/2023.06`)
+We demonstrate the minimal change needed to the run the same software (`GROMACS`) using the installations provided locally on the HPC systems the following script just comments out the line loading NESSI module (`# module load NESSI/2023.06`)

     #!/bin/bash
     #SBATCH --account=REPLACE_WITH_YOUR_NN****K